DakotaWolfsvi/DakotaWolfsvi/README.md

 Anyways, Heya There, I'm Wolfsvi.
 Or-- You May Recognize Me More As Kittspi / Kitters / Zera(ora).
 If You Don't Know Me Check Out www.patreon.com/kittspi Real Quick.

-You Might Be Wondering: "Why The **Fuck** Does Kitt(spi) Have A whole Other Github Tag?" ...Good Question.
+> "Why The **Fuck** Does Kitt(spi) Have A Whole Other Github Tag?"

+ ...Good Question.

 Answering That, I Made This Alernative To Separate Info About What I Do On Certain Skins.
 I Have **Most** Of My Originals, (Other Github and Patreon) On Most Of My Pokemon Skins And ONLY Pokemon Skins.
 But This One's To Resemble The Gamer I Am.

 My Weirdling Video Game Interests:

-🌙 Pokemon (UNITE)
+🌙 :Pokemon (UNITE)

- 🐾 Fortnite...
+🐾 :Fortnite...

-🌙 Splatoon
+🌙 :Splatoon

-🐾 Super Smash Bros.
+🐾 :Super Smash Bros.

 I'll Be Fr, I'm Indefinitely Betting No One Expected A ***Tomboy Furry*** To Play-- Of All Games-- Fortnite.